Skip to main content

 A similar process occurs with androgens.
 The gut microbiome is a major regulator of androgen metabolism.
 Research has shown that gut bacteria can deconjugate androgens like testosterone, converting them into their active forms.
 In fact, the concentration of free dihydrotestosterone (DHT), the most potent androgen, can be remarkably high in the colon due to microbial activity.

-Studies have identified specific bacterial families, such as Ruminococcus, whose abundance is positively correlated with serum levels in men.
+Studies have identified specific bacterial families, such as Ruminococcus, whose abundance is positively correlated with serum testosterone levels in men.
 Since overall microbiome composition is partly heritable, your genetic makeup can predispose you to having a microbial community that is more or less efficient at metabolizing androgens, thereby influencing your systemic testosterone levels.

 Table 1 ∞ Genetic Influence on Hormone-Metabolizing Microbes